 Skin wound healing: Wound therapy remains a clinical challenge.
 Large burns or impaired-healing diabetic ulcers require enhanced wound repair.
 Human scarring following trauma or surgery is another major medical problem.
 Addressing the complex post-injury immune response is critical to defining an effective therapy for both repair and regeneration.
-We are particularly interested in understanding whether and how vascular inflammation influences the balance between fibrotic and regenerative skin wound healing.
+We are particularly interested in understanding whether and how inflammation influences the balance between fibrotic and regenerative skin wound healing.

 Our overarching goal is to elucidate the wound healing mechanisms in lung and skin, and develop better strategies and novel targets for treatment of vascular inflammation-related diseases including pulmonary arterial hypertension, skin wounds, and systemic sclerosis.

 Lin Q, Wang L, Lin Y, Liu X, Ren X, Wen S, Du X, Lu T, Su SY, Yang X, Huang W, Zhou S, Wen F, Su SB.
 Toll-like receptor 3 ligand polyinosinic:polycytidylic acid promotes wound healing in human and murine skin.
 J Invest Dermatol.
 2012;132:2085-2092

 Lin Q, Fang D, Hou X, Le Y, Fang J, Wen F, Gong W, Chen K, Wang JM, Su SB.
 HCV peptide (C5A), an amphipathic α-helical peptide of hepatitis virus C, is an activator of N-formyl peptide receptor in human phagocytes.
 J Immunol.
 2011;186:2087-2094